 While interacting with the society we are driven by some drives.
-These “drives” are some emotional interactions or gameplay of hormones which help us to make relation with the larger society.
+These drives are some emotional interactions or gameplay of hormones that help us to make relations with the larger society.
 There are basically seven drives:

 1. Basic needs like thirst, hunger, etc.